How to Get Rid of Sour Cat Urine Odor for Good

 The above recipe will give you enough cleanser to use twice or treat two stains.
 Mix more to treat larger areas.
 Do not store the already-mixed solution: mix a fresh new batch when your pet has an accident.

-Other Solutions and Ingredients That Might Work to Remove Sour Odor Smells
+Which Products and Ingredients Work to Remove Sour Odor Smells?

 - White vinegar is great to get rid of some odors, though it isn't always effective against cat and dog pee.
 Used straight from the bottle or diluted with water, white vinegar will help neutralize pet urine odors, and it won't leave behind a sour vinegar smell.